Everything You Need to Know About Mastering a Script Breakdown

 Here is everything you need to know about pre-production to keep on track!

 The first thing that you need to do is read the script again.
 Try to read the script with fresh eyes.
 This is easier said than done, but taking this approach will help you with the details of the script breakdown.
 If you prefer to work with a paper copy of your script, you will want to mark up your script as you read through it.

 Have a variety of pens and colored highlighters handy.
 Color code each of the elements included in your script.
 This will help you better understand your notes when you begin to make your script breakdowns.
-If you are working with a production software program, the process is somewhat similar.
+The process is somewhat similar if you are working with a production software program.